Famine: History

 The cyclical occurrence of famine has been a mainstay of societies engaged in subsistence agriculture since the dawn of agriculture itself.
 The frequency and intensity of famine has fluctuated throughout history, depending on changes in food demand, such as population growth, and supply-side shifts caused by changing climatic conditions.
-Famine was first eliminated in the Netherlands and England during the 17th century, due to the commercialization of agriculture and the implementation of improved techniques to increase crop yields.

 Decline of famine

-In the 16th and 17th century, the feudal system began to break down, and more prosperous farmers began to enclose their own land and improve their yields to sell the surplus crops for a profit.
+In the 16th and 17th centuries, the feudal system began to break down, and more prosperous farmers began to enclose their own land and improve their yields to sell the surplus crops for a profit.
 These capitalist landowners paid their labourers with money, thereby increasing the commercialization of rural society.
 In the emerging competitive labour market, better techniques for the improvement of labour productivity were increasingly valued and rewarded.
-It was in the farmer's interest to produce as much as possible on their land in order to sell it to areas that demanded that product.
+It was in the farmer's interest to produce as much as possible on their land, in order to sell it to areas that demanded their produce.
 They produced guaranteed surpluses of their crop every year if they could.